Gauteng Refinery is part of a group of companies which has been active for over 30 years in precious metals beneficiation throughout Africa.

 URBAN MINING INITIATIVES

-The term Urban Mining refers to the recovery of precious metals from the processing and value recovery from materials that originate and have become disposable from the technical era and include inter alia electronic waste, spent auto catalysts, used X-ray and photographic film.
+The term Urban Mining refers to the recovery of precious metals from the processing of and value recovery from materials that originate and have become disposable from the technical era.
+These include inter alia electronic waste, spent autocatalysts, used X-rays and photographic film.

 Recycling one million laptops saves the energy equivalent of the electricity used by 3,657 homes in the USA every year.
 It takes 245 kgs of fossil fuel, 22 kgs of chemicals, and 1,5 tonnes of water to manufacture one computer and monitor.

-Increased awareness around the benefits of processing the listed waste streams in South Africa instead, has been brought to the attention of relevant government institutions to support growth of local businesses including waste collectors and to assist local job creation.
+The benefits of processing the listed waste streams in South Africa instead have been brought to the attention of relevant government institutions to support the growth of local businesses including waste collectors and to assist local job creation.

 Various other waste streams are also treated and recycled including mine residues, tailings and spent catalysts.
 Gauteng Refinery has long standing associations with many recycling companies and mining houses.

 RESIDUES VALUE RECOVERY AND ENVIRONMENTAL COMPLIANCE

 Our group of companies has over 30 hard earned years of experience in managing by-products, residues and wastes, with the associated environmental and other benefits.

 A key part of this has been innovative partnering with Mining and Metallurgical operations for:

 Site Clean Ups